 Research Methodology is a critical component of any research exercise as it can make the difference between a completely irrelevant and a completely relevant exercise.
-Frequently, the research methodology underlying a multimillion dollar research project can make the difference between completely accurate and completely inaccurate results, although the underlying methods or processes may have been done accurately.
+The research methodology underlying a multimillion dollar research project can make the difference between completely accurate and completely inaccurate results.
+The underlying methods or processes may have been accurately completed

 Research methodology is thus the foundation or general rules that determine the accuracy and validity of any research activity.
-It’s important to understand the difference between the terms ‘methodology’ and ‘method’, as the former refers to the general rules and guidelines pertaining to a set of methods, and explains why a specific strategy to address a specific research question is to be applied.
-Research methodology can cover the following three key areas of research:
+It’s important to understand the difference between the terms ‘methodology’ and ‘method’.
+Its former refers to the general rules and guidelines for a set of methods and explains why a specific strategy is applied to address a particular research question.

-Research methodology will determine how a specific survey is to be designed and how large the sample population should be, in addition to other practical questions such as which scaling method to use, what kind of target population to which to address the survey, how the survey is to be disseminated and so on.
+Research methodology determines how to design a specific survey, the size of the sample population, and other practical aspects such as which scaling method to use, the target population for the survey, and how to disseminate the survey.
 Each of these components will constitute a larger body of knowledge and have its own impact on the outcome and validity of the survey.
 For instance, using a Likert scale as opposed to a True-False type of question can lead to substantial variations in the accuracy of the survey.

 Research is typically categorized in two forms: